Origin:

 Behavior:

-Generally peaceful, but can be aggressive and territorial; multiple bettas in the same tank will fight.
+Generally peaceful but can be aggressive & territorial; multiple bettas in the same tank will fight.

 Compatibility:

-Best kept alone though some may tolerate similarly-sized non-agressive fish.
-Avoid brightly colored fish.
+Best kept alone though some may tolerate similarly sized non-aggressive fish if kept in a tank of at least 10 gallons or larger.
+Tank MUST be larger enough to house bettas with other fish, typically 10 to 15 gallons.
+Avoid brightly colored fish & fish with long, flowing fins.
 Do not keep more than one betta in a tank.
-Males will fight to the death with males, and kill females when not breeding.
+Males will fight to the death with males & kill females when not breeding.

-Betta behaviors make them as popular as their appearance.
-They earned the label of fighting fish due to the aggression males in particular show toward each other.
-A male will flare his fins and gills in an impressive display, even if faced with his own reflection.
+Betta’s behaviors are as fascinating as their appearance.
+They earned the label of “fighting fish” due to the aggression males in particular show toward each other.
+A male will flare his fins & gills in an impressive display, even if faced with his own reflection.
 Males that encounter one another in a closed environment will often fight to the death.
+Males will also show aggression towards females unless they are ready to spawn, so it is not recommended to keep them together.

 Questions?